Joint 61st PAP Annual Convention and 8th ARUPS Congress

 Director, Student Success Center, De La Salle University

-11. The Important Role Psychologists Play in Sports
+11. Beyond the Game: The Critical Role of Psychologists in Sports Performance

 Dr. Karen Katrina V. Trinidad